 The purpose of the gathering was given by Nicholas Smith, the Project Officer for Central Region.
-According to him, the campaign was to create awareness of the need to handle fish under hygienic conditions and for consumers to be aware of safe and healthy fish and fish products.
-It was further aimed at increasing awareness about the new improved oven (locally called Ahotor oven) and its usage for profit maximization, quality fish and improved health.
+According to him the campaign was to create awareness of the need to handle fish under proper hygienic conditions and for consumers to be aware of safe and healthy fish and fish products.
+It further aimed at increasing the awareness level on the new improved oven (locally called Ahotor Oven) and its usage for profit maximization, quality fish and improved health of processors.